juhot/MPE_Util/README.md

 Input tracks will automatically update their "MIDI To" target whenever the instrument on the instrument track is changed.

 If you would like to change the "MIDI From" on the subtracks, select the new input source on the first input chanells track, the rest will follow.
+If the "MIDI To" on the subtracks is pointing in wrong destination, e.g. MPE Master tracks "Track In", change the "MIDI To" on the first MPE sub track to any other value.
+MPE Util will then try to fix the routing on all MPE sub tracks.

 ## How it works:
 MPE Util works as a Control Surface in Live.
 It is a python script which listens for changes, and extends functionality